 Test you speed again using the same server as previously (either Brisbane or Bundaberg) to check for any improvement.
 In order to ensure a fair test is being performed, ensure the following:

 • Turn off any other devices you may have (e.g. game consoles, mobile phones, Bluetooth devices, microwave if running etc.) This will reduce the possibility of interference.
 There has been many cases these devices causing problems, though mainly with the 2.5Ghz Wifi.

 • If you have a dual band router (2.4Ghz and 5Ghz WiFi) connect to the other frequency and test again.
 When viewing your Wifi list you will normally see two signals to select coming from your router.
 E.g. Ezi-Web_xxxx and Ezi-Web_xxx 5G.

-If you are still have problems with your speed and need help.
-Please email email@example.com and include what steps you have tried or were unable to do.
+If you are still have problems with your speed and need help – please fill in the form below or email email@example.com and include what steps you have tried or were unable to do.